theguega/neural-mpc/docs/main.typ

   caption: [MSE vs number of samples (5 trials per model)], )<fig:dataset_scale_plot>

 Our experiment showed a clear plateau after 30000 samples @fig:dataset_scale_plot, therefore we decided to use only 35000 samples for the training of our regression algorithms.
 However, we also observed that RNN models such as GRU were taking full benefits of the full dataset by improving significantly compared to MLP models even after 30000 samples.

 Nevertheless, since our focus is on finding a suitable architecture for a neural surrogate, we continue to utilize the full dataset for training all of our models for a fair comparison.

 = Neural Network Architecture

-We first formulated the learning problem as a regression task, where the goal was to predict the torque $tau_"MPC"$ given the current state $x_k$ and the target $p_"des"$.
+We formulated the learning problem as a regression task, where the goal is to predict the torque $tau_"MPC"$ given the current state $x_k$ and the target $p_"des"$.
 We aimed to minimize the error between the neural network policy $pi_theta$ and the expert MPC actions:

 $
   min_theta quad L(pi_theta(X), tau_"MPC")